 Never underestimate the power of a plunge pool – each of the Deluxe Studio Suites in Casa Palma and Casa Limón has one, as well as a private terrace.
 Or plump for the Presidential Suite, which has postcard views of the Parroquia de San Miguel Arcángel.

-City-centre hotel pools are often on the small side, but not this one – it’s a lap-able lagoon of turquoise water, flanked by flora and colonial stonework in the courtyard of Casa Palma.
+City-centre hotel pools are often on the small side, but not this one – it’s a lap-able lagoon of turquoise water, flanked by colourful flowers, colonial stonework and luxurious loungers in the courtyard of Casa Palma.

-The spa has a local flavour: it’s named after the nearby Laja River, has colonial treatment rooms flooded with natural light, and Mexican botanicals go into the fragrant creams and oils.
-Go for the signature ‘Exclusive Massage’ – 80 minutes of muscle-soothing bliss.
+The spa has a local flavour: it’s named after the nearby Laja River, has airy, colonial-style treatment rooms flooded with natural light, and Mexican botanicals go into the fragrant creams and oils.
+Choose from a range of holistic beauty therapies, like the signature ‘Exclusive Massage’ – 80 minutes of muscle-soothing bliss that will leave you relaxed and radiant.

 Bring a pocket Scoville scale, so you know what you’re getting yourself into with the local chilis.